gzqaq/run-on-server/README.md

 Options:
   --conda-prefix TEXT    Conda prefix on the server.
 Can also be passed by
                          SSH_CONDA_PREFIX.  [required]
+  --pwd TEXT             PWD for running the script (and pre-command).
+Can be
+                         passed by SSH_PWD.
+  --envvars TEXT         [key=val,...]
+Environment variables when running the
+                         script.
+Can be passed by SSH_ENV_VARS.
   -c, --pre-comm TEXT    Command to be executed before running the script.
   -s, --sync             Whether to transfer saved data from the server.
   -p, --re-pattern TEXT  Regex pattern to extract the path to be transferred